miguelsantos42/LDTS/README.md

 THE GAME SHOULD WAIT FOR INPUT BY THE USER AND ONLY STOP WHEN A THE ENEMIES KILL THE PLAYER OR WHEN THE PLAY KILL ALL THE ENEMIES

 ## **Template Method**:
 Is a behavioral design pattern that defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.
+We use it on on the pools.

   ### Problem: